cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Cobalt Account/account-settings.md

 ### Two-Factor Authentication

-{{% alert title="Note" color="primary" %}}

-Starting March 19, all users signing in with a username/password will be required to set up a 2FA method.
-If you don't have 2FA configured by then, you will be asked to configure it the next time you sign in.

-{{% /alert %}}

 #### Enable Two-Factor Authentication

 If you're **signing in with your email and password**, you can enable two-factor authentication (2FA) to protect your account.
 2FA adds another layer of security to your account by requiring more than just a password to sign in.